openlilylib/snippets/README.md

 I suggest to put pieces of useful lily code here, just to make sure they won't get lost.

-At some point in the future we may develop a nice web frontend for this repository.
+At some point in the future we may develop a nice web frontend for this repository;
+we would also like to integrate it with the core LilyPond project similarly to how stuff from LSR is imported into official documentation.

 Contributing